reehansyed/Netfilx_sql_project/README.md

 - Genre and duration analysis highlights the diversity of Netflix's offerings and content characteristics.

 ## Findings and Conclusion
-- Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- Content Distribution: The dataset includes a wide variety of movies and TV shows across different genres and ratings.
 - Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
 - Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
 - Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.